vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 ### Building a shared understanding

-Armed with the knowledge of our users' needs and the barriers to entry for e-commerce in tier 3&4 towns, it was important for all the key stakeholders to be on the same page in order for us to decide on what we should be doing?
+Armed with the knowledge of our users' needs and the barriers to entry for e-commerce in tier 2,3&4 towns, it was important for all the key stakeholders to be on the same page in order for us to decide on what we should be doing.

-I proposed to conduct an exercise (inspired from the Design sprint) in order to bring shared understanding among the various stakeholders in the team.
+I conducted a workshop in order to bring shared understanding among the various stakeholders in the team.

 <div class='img-section top'>
 <div class='row'>